ros2/design/articles/actions.md

 - **execute** - Start execution of an accepted goal.
 - **succeed** - Notify that the goal completed successfully.
 - **abort** - Notify that an error was encountered during processing of the goal and it had to be aborted.
-- **cancel** - Notify that canceling the goal completed successfully.
+- **canceled** - Notify that canceling the goal completed successfully.

 State transitions triggered by the action client: